IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_alb_create.rst

   cluster (True, str, None)
     (Required for new resource) The ID of the cluster that the ALB belongs to.

-  enable (False, bool, None)
-    Enable the ALB instance in the cluster

   id (False, str, None)